-Here, I riff on his version but make things a bit lighter and healthier.
+Here, I riff on my dad’s version but make things a bit lighter and healthier.
 It’s Whole30 compliant and Paleo friendly, which is an easier way of saying it’s free of grains, gluten, refined sugar, legumes and alcohol and virtually free of dairy since I use ghee.
-So, feel free to use it in your January Whole30 or fit it into your food freedom as you see fit.
+So, feel free to use it in your Whole30 or fit it into your food freedom as you see fit.

 As with my Beef Stroganoff, I replace the traditional sour cream with coconut milk and a bit of lemon juice.
 However, I don’t go through the step of making a coconut sour cream here.
 Instead, I decided to try simplifying things and making them easier.
 Happy to say that things worked out!